Changissnz/gangstalking_theory/README.md

 to further anti-social behavior, and the behavior may be evidently harmful from the perspective of the perpetrator when they consider aspects such as their finance and social life, both of which are poor in quantity and lacking in quality.

+Gangstalking is argued to be a remedy for social ills.
+From news reports, the USA was or is in the midst of a mental health crisis.
+An environment filled with suspicion and ad hominem develops.
+A hypothesis is that gangstalking is intended to promote greater community, for there are more people in a space that are in direct or indirect interaction with one another.
+But gangstalking does not since it is seldom welcome, seldom solicited by those that are stalked.
+An issue in dealing with gangstalking is that laws concerning freedoms enable this kind of behavior.
+For example, paparazzi is not usually unlawful except in the extreme cases of intrusion.
+Gangstalking is related to vigilante activity and populist movements, both of which are started and propagated due to perceived failures in official institutions, failures that some argue produce social ills or encourage those ills to metastasize into greater problems.